DFHack/dfhack/docs/plugins/reveal.rst

    :summary: Switch between reveal and unreveal.

 .. dfhack-command:: revflood
-   :summary: Hide everything, then reveal tiles with a path to the cursor.
+   :summary: Hide everything, then reveal tiles with a path to a unit.

 .. dfhack-command:: nopause
    :summary: Disable pausing.